-Midland College offers a two-year Radiography program leading to the degree of associate in applied science.
+Midland College offers a two-year Radiography program leading to the degree of associate of applied science.
 Radiographers operate x-ray machines in the diagnosis of disease, and may go on to specialize in CT scanning, MRI or other related fields.
-Satisfactory
+Satisfactory completion of the program qualifies the graduate to take the certifying examination of the American Registry of Radiologic